Capital punishment in Australia: Australian Capital Territory

+No executions were carried out in the Australian Capital Territory (ACT) between its creation in 1911 and the abolition of capital punishment.
+The criminal laws of New South Wales initially continued in the territory under the Seat of Government (Administration) Act 1910.
+However, all death sentences imposed in the territory were commuted to life imprisonment.

+The Crimes Ordinance 1968 removed the death penalty for all offences in the ACT except for murder and treason.
+The federal Death Penalty Abolition Act 1973 abolished capital punishment in the ACT, although it was not removed from the local statute book until the passage of the Crimes (Amendment) Ordinance 1983.

 Norfolk Island

 Between 1800 and 1846, over 30 people were executed on Norfolk Island, which was a penal colony at the time.
 On one day in 1846, William Westwood and 11 other convicts were hanged for their involvement in the Cooking Pot Uprising.

 Northern Territory

 There were nine executions between 1893 and 1952.
 Seven of them took place at Fannie Bay Gaol, the other two at regional locations close to where the crime took place.
 The last execution in the Northern Territory was a double hanging at Fannie Bay Gaol on 8 August 1952.

-The death penalty was abolished in 1973.
+The death penalty was abolished in the Northern Territory via an ordinance passed by the Northern Territory Legislative Council, which came into effect on 5 April 1973.
+It was introduced as a private member's bill by Richard Ward, which passed by twelve votes to three.
+While the ordinance abolished all existing capital offences, the federal Death Penalty Abolition Act 1973 which passed several months later removed any further possibility for capital punishment in federal territories.